infor-cloud/widget-sdk/docs/blog/2020/2020-11-25-developing-a-widget.md

 [VSCode](https://code.visualstudio.com) is my editor of choice for the moment, and it is the one recommended (*but not required!*) for widget developers.
 It is fast, configurable, and it has language support for pretty much every programming language and framework I'm working with.

 ### Git
 [Git](https://git-scm.com) is a fundamental part of my development workflow, whether I'm collaborating with others on shared repositories, or if I am working on personal projects offline.
-If nothing else, it is just nice to always be able to keep
+If nothing else, it is just nice to always be able to keep track of changes and easily revert them.

 ## Preparing the SDK